ritsu/RimFlix-Anime-Loops/README.md

 # RimFlix-Anime-Loops
-A few looping animations for use with <a href="https://github.com/ritsu/RimFlix">RimFlix</a>.
+A few looping animations for use with [RimFlix](https://github.com/ritsu/RimFlix).
 This should be below RimFlix in the mod order.

 ## Install
-1. Download one of the releases and extract its contents.
+1. Download one of the [releases](https://github.com/ritsu/RimFlix-Anime-Loops/releases) and extract its contents.
 2. Move the `RimFlix - Anime Loops` folder to `Steam\steamapps\common\RimWorld\Mods`
 2. In RimWorld, go to the **Mods** menu and activate the **RimFlix - Anime Loops** mod.